Aquarium Finisterrae

-Aquarium Finisterrae (Aquarium of the end of the World) is an aquarium located in A Coruña, Galicia, Spain.
-It is an interactive centre of the sciences of marine biology, oceanography.
+Aquarium Finisterrae (Aquarium of the end of the world) is an aquarium located in A Coruña, Galicia, Spain.
+It is an interactive centre of the sciences of marine biology and oceanography.
 It advocates wildlife preservation, particularly the sea ecosystem and sea life.

-Founded by the City of A Coruña, it was inaugurated on June 5, 1999.
+Founded by the city of A Coruña, it was inaugurated on June 5, 1999.
 It is directed by Ramón Núñez Centella.
-Its technical director is Francisco Franco del Amo.
+Francisco Franco del Amo was the technical director from its opening until his death in 2021.

 It is located on the coast of A Coruña, in the Maritime Pass, between the Domus (museum) and the Tower of Hercules.
 Its exterior pools are connected to the Atlantic Ocean.